bibionid/EMoEx/README.md

 # EMotEP: **E**arlham **Mot**if **E**xtrapolation **P**ipeline

-EMotEP is a snakemake pipeline developed to lift-over regulatory motif annotations drawn from ChIP-seq data.
+EMotEP is a Snakemake based pipeline developed to lift-over regulatory motif annotations drawn from ChIP-seq data.
 The pipeline is designed to use data from well annotated model species, and lift-over to species which have annotated genomes but no regulatory motif annotations.

 ## Documentation

-The full documentation for this pipeline is available at https://emotep.readthedocs.io/en/latest/
+The full documentation for this pipeline is available on [readthedocs](https://emotep.readthedocs.io/)

 ## Description

 The pipeline works by extracting putative, user defined, regulatory regions from all annotated genes in a genome.
-Based on user defined orthology information, the putative regulatory region of each gene is then scanned for sequences which match ChIP-seq peaks in the model speices orthologue.
-Based on all matching sequences, across the genome, the motif for each transcription factor is redefined beased on the matching seqences retreived from the non-model target species.
+Based on user defined orthology information, the putative regulatory region of each gene is then scanned for sequences which match ChIP-seq peaks in the model species orthologue.
+Based on all sequence matches across the genome, the motif for each transcription factor is redefined based on the matching sequences retrieved from the non-model target species.

 ### Pipeline Digram